MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager.md

 Assessments have several components:

 - **In-scope services**: the specific set of Microsoft services applicable to the assessment
-- **Microsoft managed controls**: controls for Microsoft cloud services, which Microsoft implements on your behalf
+- **Microsoft-managed controls**: controls for Microsoft cloud services, which Microsoft implements on your behalf
 - **Your controls**: sometimes referred to as customer managed controls, these are controls implemented and managed by your organization
 - **Shared controls**: these are controls that both your organization and Microsoft share responsibility for implementing
 - **Assessment score**: shows your progress in achieving total possible points from actions within the assessment that are managed by your organization and by Microsoft